andrew-fenton/andrew-fenton/README.md

 ## 💡 A little about me:
 - Currently having a great time watching McLaren bottle the F1 driver's championship 😭.
+- During COVID, I may have sunk _a few_ hours into CSGO, climbing my way up to Global Elite.
 - I’ve dug into equities and cryptocurrency for over 3 years now, sparking my fascination for **tech** and **finance**.
 - I’m always on the lookout for projects that have a real impact on people—whether that’s streamlining processes, solving frustrating problems, or building something exciting from scratch.
 - Collaboration is key—I thrive on working, teaching, and learning from others.